NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

        -o run_ba_intr_lidar/run

-In case it is desired to omit the disparity between one pair of images, for example, if they don’t overlap, instead of the needed unaligned disparity one can put the word ``none`` in this list.
+In case it is desired to omit the disparity between one pair of images, for example, if they don't overlap, instead of the needed unaligned disparity one can put the word ``none`` in this list.

 Notice that since this joint adjustment was initialized from several